sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaGowrishankarWiki.md

+### Week 7 (ending 11/11/2017):

+I completed all the code related to the player module and its interaction with the other objects in the game.
+All of us met a couple of times during the week to integrate all the modules together.
+Only a small portion (around 25%) is left to be integrated.

+#### XP core value Simplicity

+As all of us have completed the coding of our respective modules, we started the integration this week.
+We made sure, the code still remained simple and that there's no redundancy in the code between the various classes as each of the module was done by a different member.
+After completion of integration, we plan to refactor the full game code to make sure the design stays simple and the game flow easy to understand.

 ### Week 6 (ending 11/04/2017):

 All classes related to the actor in both level 1 and 2 have been completed and is now ready for integration.
 I have also completed the use case diagram as part of the use case specification for one of the test cases.